AloisCRR/dotfiles/README.md

 - Delete the section referring to the submodule from the .gitmodules file
 - Stage the changes via git add .gitmodules
-- Delete the relevant section of the submodule from .git/config.
+- Delete the relevant section of the submodule from `.git/config`.
-- Run git rm --cached path_to_submodule (no trailing slash)
+- Run `git rm --cached path_to_submodule` (no trailing slash)
-- Run rm -rf .git/modules/path_to_submodule
+- Run `rm -rf .git/modules/path_to_submodule`
-- Commit the changes with ```git commit -m "Removed submodule "
+- Commit the changes with `git commit -m "Removed submodule"`
-- Delete the now untracked submodule files rm -rf path_to_submodule
+- Delete the now untracked submodule files `rm -rf path_to_submodule`